 If there’s one thing Seattle loves, it’s trolls.
 The Fremont Troll is a tourist hot spot and we even celebrate its birthday every year on Halloween.
-Now we have five new giant trolls that have recently arrived in the Seattle area!
-Five larger-than-life troll sculptures were erected around Seattle in the late summer of 2023 and will stay for at least three years.
+Most recently, the Northwest Trolls have made the Seattle area their temporary home.
+These five larger-than-life troll sculptures were erected around Seattle two years ago in the summer of 2023—but they’re not planning to stay forever, so be sure to visit them this year if you haven’t yet!

 Read on to know where to find each troll!